Material Innovation That Delivers

 High-density PU foam is a closed-cell, rigid foam made by reacting polyol and isocyanate in a controlled process.
 The result is a lightweight, robust material with exceptional compressive strength, thermal resistance, and dimensional stability.

 It differs from soft, flexible polyurethane foam in both structure and application.
-While standard foams are used for cushioning, high-density foam is used where structure, insulation, and load-bearing capacity are essential.
+Engineers use high-density foam for structure, insulation, and load-bearing capacity, while they choose standard foams for cushioning.

 2. How Is High-Density PU Foam Manufactured?